muhammadidthis/muhammadidthis/README.md

 - 💻 Passionate about creating user-friendly apps and solving complex problems.
 - 🧑‍🏫 Tutor at **Superprof** for O-Level Maths and **Java programming** for university students.

-### Expections of joining SME course:
+### What I expect to learn from **WIF3005 SOFTWARE MAINTENANCE AND EVOLUTION**
+Testing and Quality Assurance ✅: Learning the importance of testing in the maintenance phase to ensure software reliability.
+Collaborative Development 🤝: Gaining insights into working effectively in teams to manage software evolution.
-**Techniques for Code Refactoring 🛠️**: Understanding how to improve existing code without altering its external behavior.
+Techniques for Code Refactoring 🛠️: Understanding how to improve existing code without altering its external behavior.

 ### 🔭 Current unfinished Projects